Brookdale Brings New Life to Senior Living Through Search Discoverability with Yext

-As part of this effort, Large’s team has focused on ensuring the company’s digital knowledge is accurate.
+As part of this effort, Large’s team has focused on ensuring the company’s brand information is accurate.
 “I have been in the digital world for fifteen years,” he states.
 “Obviously, mobile is growing significantly, particularly with smartphones becoming more accessible.
 For us, we know a large percentage of our audience comes from mobile.
 By way of simple example, we have a significant number of folks who have a loved one in one of our communities, don’t know the number off hand, and will look the location up on mobile really quickly then place a call.”

 Large was relieved to get Yext up and running.
 “From an online perspective, we had to get our house in order,” he says.
 “Before Yext, there was no way to make it as simple as flipping a switch and giving hundreds of communities a new name.
 It was a continual process of updating because from a search perspective, updating our listings was imperative.
 There are so many publishers!
 Yext helped us go directly to all these publishers on the web,” explains Large.
-“In the Yext Knowledge Engine, we update one community name, and it’s changed on all listings.
+“With Yext, we update one community name, and it’s changed on all listings.
 Yext thus simplified the process for us and helped us be more proactive.
 It saved a significant amount of time in that regard.
 It is simple and easy as a platform — and powerful, too.”